outcaste-io/outserv/README.md

 # Outserv: Blockchain Search with GraphQL APIs

-**Note (Nov 12, 2022): 0xfast.com doesn't use Outserv directly.
-Work on Outserv has been temporarily put on hold.**
+**Note (Dec 13, 2022): 0xfast.com doesn't use Outserv directly.
+Outserv is not being actively maintained.**

+---

 Outserv enables you to run production grade GraphQL Search APIs over any blockchain data 10x faster than existing mechanisms.